 She moved within his hands like a cobra bound to the song of the snake charmer’s flute, swaying to every change in melody.
 She gave herself willfully to that bondage, choosing to follow his touch wherever he chose to lead.
 Her back arched once more over his arms which were now in the small of her back, as she moaned, longing to be kissed.
 Jack heeded the call, as Lana dropped her neck to allow him free roam of her breasts, which were partially exposed above her laced, black leather top.
 She begged him with her eyes to continue into the bedroom.

-He refused for a moment, watching how Lana's skin rippled under his breath, like waves on the ocean dancing within the breeze upon its surface.
+He refused for a moment, watching how Lana’s skin rippled under his breath.
 Every touch led her in a direction she was more than happy to follow, and now at the bedroom door, her hands gripped the casing so tightly that she ripped it from the walls on both sides of the opening.

 With a sudden sweep of her leg, Jack found himself on his back, Lana straddling his waist.
 She slid her nails down the surface of his chiseled chest, taking time to admire his olive-hued skin and the thin layer of dark curly hair that trailed down his stomach.
-He was perfectly toned, built like a perfect predator, made for both battle and love.
+He was perfectly toned, built like an ideal predator, made for both battle and love.

 Jack’s hands lifted Lana’s jet-black hair from her shoulders so that it cascaded like a silken tapestry surrounding her magnetic eyes, the windows to her soul.
 Tonight, they were wide open looking back into his.
 The two of them communicated on a level unknown to most people, not because of what they were, but more because of what they felt for each other.